Visa Traveler

 Reason 3: Financial reasons

-Developing countries do not have the infrastructure or the money to screen the applicants.
+Developing countries do not have the infrastructure or the money to screen applicants.
 If you were already screened by a country like the USA, there is no need to screen you again.
 In order to have a screening process that is as foolproof as the US, it costs a good chunk of money.

 Which US visas are eligible?